Atim33/arboardcounter-sketch-plugin/README.md

-A Sketch Plugin to Count Sketch Artboards and Sketch Pages.
+# A Sketch Plugin to Count Sketch Artboards and Sketch Pages.

--- latest version and notes --
+## -- latest version and notes --
 https://github.com/Atim33/arboardcounter-sketch-plugin

-Regards,
+## Thanks
-KhY.
+Hope you find this plugin useful.
+If you have ideas to improve it, please don't hesitate to create a new issue or pull request.
+Regards, KhY.